gdestuynder/audisp-json/README.md

 - make clean
 - make rpm-aws # builds deps for amazonlinux, then builds rpm

+Note that packaging targets (like `make rpm`) will package an example rule file, but not use it by default.
+You can move it where needed manually.

 ### Mozilla build targets
 We previously used audisp-cef, so we would want to mark that package as obsolete.